wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 ![VPN Networks](../../images/vpn/vpn_networks_add-device.png)

-- Using _Add Device_, a Roadwarrior can also be added to the network, and all of them are Clients.
+- Using _Add Device_, a Roadwarrior can also be added to the network, and all of them are reffered as Clients.

 - You can now either enter your device by clicking its name, or use the options on the right side of its line to access the _Proxy Link_, edit its role, or delete it.

 ![VPN Networks](../../images/vpn/vpn_networks_proxy.png)

-- When editing your device's role, you can switch between _Master_ and _Slave_ modes.
+- When editing your device's role, you can switch between _Master_ and _Slave_ modes (applicable in Master-Slave network type only).

 ![VPN Networks](../../images/vpn/vpn_networks_master-slave.png)

-## VPN Tab on Device Detail Page
+## Devices - VPN Tab on Device Detail Page

 - Once you're in the device's VPN tab, you can configure the following settings:

 1. Disable or Enable VPN client of the device
-2. Edit device VPN networks.
+2. Edit membership in VPN networks.

 ![VPN Networks](../../images/vpn/vpn_device_edit-networks.png)